execas/execas.github.io/_posts/2020-01-04-countermeasure-1-NX-bit.md

 Segmentation fault (core dumped)
 ```

 Since the stack is no longer executable, any attempt to execute code on the stack will fail.
-This is also true if we put the shellcode in an environment variable, as these are also on the stack.
+This is also true if we put the shellcode in an argument or environment variable, as these are also on the stack.

 If you want to know if a file has an executable stack, `readelf` can be of help: